Ub, Serbia: History

 The most important of the cultural and historical monuments of Ub is certainly the church - monastery in the village Dokmir, dating from the fifteenth century.
 Research suggests that the monastery was restored in 1415, so it is thought that the monastery dates from an earlier period.
-Also affiliated with the monastery are the nuns of the monastery Žitomislić in Herzegovina, who had fled from the horrors of war in Bosnia in early '90s.
+Also affiliated with the monastery are the nuns of the Žitomislić Monastery in Herzegovina, who had fled from the horrors of war in Bosnia in the early 1990s.

 The Tamnava area has preserved evidences of earlier styles and ways of life.
 In the mountain areas were fortresses, monasteries, churches and towers, and it is often difficult to reach such areas, but in the plains, monuments and buildings were often removed, leaving little trace, barely sufficient to preserve some features of the old life.

 Settlements

 Apart from the town of Ub, the municipality consists of the following villages (2002 population given in parentheses):